killallskywalker/seek-backend/README.md

 - price , ads price

 - So everytime they have new requirement , they just only need to update customer preference to meet the requirement .

-### SEEK FRONTEND

-- Provide interface for customer to add ads into cart
-- Calculation made through backend , can also be implemented in front end .

 ###End